Cloudwhile/in-public-code/README.md

 # Where the code flies

+You can click [Code.cpp](https://github.com/Cloudwhile/in-public-code/blob/main/code.cpp) to edit files.

-You can Click [Code.cpp](https://github.com/Cloudwhile/in-public-code/blob/main/code.cpp)to edit files.
+You can also click [Code.py](https://github.com/Cloudwhile/in-public-code/blob/main/code.py) to edit files.